imteekay/programming-with-types/chapter01/README.md

 Correct code means code that behaves according to its specification, producing expected results without creating run-time errors or crashes.

 ### Immutability

+Making x a constant, we get a compilation error when we try to mutate it in the next listing.